keshann93/markdown-live/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Please provide a minimal code snippet (html) where semantic-live is failing
+Please provide a minimal code snippet (markdown) where markdown-live is failing

 **Expected behavior**
 A clear and concise description of what you expected to happen.